UBC-CS/cpsc330-2022W1/README.md

 ## Lecture schedule

-The lectures will be on Zoom.
+**Live lectures**: The lectures will be on Zoom.
 They can be joined through Canvas [here](https://canvas.ubc.ca/courses/53561/external_tools/15408).
 If you would like to join the lectures but cannot login to Canvas (presumably because you're not enrolled in the course) please email Mike and I will give you the link.

+**Lecture recordings**: The lecture recordings can be accessed through the same Zoom page on Canvas [here](https://canvas.ubc.ca/courses/53561/external_tools/15408).
+From this page, navigate to the "Cloud Recordings" tab and you should see them there.
+The same lecture recordings will be posted here embedded in the schedule below.

 | #  | Date  | Topic | Related readings and links | vs. CPSC 340 |
 |--- |-------|--------|---------------------------|--------------------|